gvbarroso/momentspp/README.md

 make install
 ```

-Alternatively, it is possible to use container images.
+Alternatively, it is possible to use a method (use of container images) that does not require compilation and provides an out-of-the-box executable.
-These are straightforward to obtain but the executable is not optimized and should be slower to run.
+These are straightforward to obtain but the program is not optimized and could be a little slower to run.

 To get the docker image for the main branch:
 ```